spc-files/TuyaLocalGate/README.md

 Current state: pre-alpha or alpha.

-This is an Arduino sketch to control Tuya light switches in LAN through ESP8266.
+This is an Arduino sketch to control Tuya light switches in LAN through ESP8266 gateway.

 First things first.
 This sketch has been written with the help of AI.